eeLude/React-Expenses-Tracker/README.md

 A simple and interactive expense tracker application built with React, allowing users to add, filter, and view expenses by year, with visual representations of expenses over time.

-> **Note:** This project was developed for a school course, so some portions of the code may not be fully my own work.
-## Table of Contents

 - [Features](#features)
 - [Demo](#demo)
 - [Installation](#installation)